PrairieLearn/PrairieLearn/rfcs/0000-question-sets.md

 The following guarantees should exist:

 * There is no ambiguity between whether a question belongs to a course or a question set.
-* Syncing a new version question set should not break any existing assessments that reference questions from it.
+* Syncing a new version of a question set should not break any existing assessments that reference questions from it.
 * There should never be an assessment on a production instance that references a question that does not exist.

 The following facts and behaviors ensure those guarantees: